Mahermayer/Duckietown-Detection-Tracking-Lane-Following/README.md

 - Uses **centralized GPU inference** for efficiency across multiple vehicles
 - Integration of lightweight LaneNet for real-time lane segmentation
 - Lightweight **TCP protocol** for low-latency control
-- Scales to multiple vehicles on stable networks
 - Default model weights included in the `weight/` directory